-It started with a DVD of No Country for Old Men, the Coen brothers' chilling adaptation of the Cormac McCarthy book.
+It started with a DVD of ”No, the Coen brothers’ chilling adaptation of the Cormac McCarthy book.
 When I first watched it, I fell in love with its stark brutality—the harsh landscapes of the Southwest and the ruthlessness of its characters.
 One autumn night in a bookstore, a few months after I became pregnant with my daughter and maybe six months after seeing the movie, I came across a copy of the book and snapped it up.

 I’m not typically a swift reader, but I inhaled No Country.
 McCarthy’s lean, unflappable prose was unexpectedly soothing.
 And the tale of morally questionable men (one of whom is arguably Death himself) battling over treasure in West Texas and Mexico was about as different from my current situation as it was possible to be.
 It was refreshing.

 In one of my favorite moments, No Country’s protagonist, Llewelyn Moss, is injured and trying to outrun Anton Chigurh, a hit man who methodically kills whoever gets in his way.
 I was stirred by his resolve to keep going, despite the fact that everything’s falling apart around him: